 By working alongside OXD practitioners, LABC staff members learned by doing.
 This approach increased the depth of their understanding because it was carried out over the course of months and tasked these team members with delivering components of a real project as part of their learning.
 Having worked with OXD, the LABC teams can now conduct usability testing and work in an Agile, sprint-based manner.

-Solutions that contribute to the advancement of the justice sector
+Digital transformation strategy and solutions that contribute to the advancement of the justice sector

 LABC staff have not only improved their service delivery, but they can more-easily integrate emerging technologies.
-Legal Aid BC now has the digital foundation they need to implement their digital strategy.
+Legal Aid BC now has the digital foundation they need to implement their digital transformation strategy.